3 Tips for Giving the Best Dog Walk Possible

 Having them eliminate at the beginning of the walk or in a certain area can be very convenient.
-To teach a potty cue yourself, watch for signs a dog is about to go then say the cue right before he eliminates and reward him/her once he’s done.
-After several repetitions, he/she will understand what you are asking and will know that if they follow your request they will get a treat or other reward for their trouble.
+To teach them a potty cue yourself, watch for signs that your dog is about to go, then say the cue right before they eliminate and reward them once their done.
+After several repetitions, they will understand what you are asking and will know that if they follow your request, they will get a treat or other reward for their trouble.

 #3: Keep the leash loose.

 Dogs also pull on the leash because humans walk too slowly, and they want to get to the fun stuff, such as an interesting smell or another dog.
 However, if pulling you along gets a dog where they want to go, they learn that it works.
 This leads to a leash tug-of-war.
 The more you allow a dog to drag you, the more ingrained their bad habit will become; the more you drag the dog, the more they will pull back.
-Unless you rely on equipment like a head halter, you are looking at a struggle every time you walk that dog, not to mention your clients will notice their dog’s walking behavior is not improving.
+Unless you rely on equipment like a head halter, you are looking at a struggle every time you walk that dog, and the behavior will not improve.

-The recipe for polite leash manners is simple—only let the dog walk when the leash is loose.
-This might mean standing still when the dog is pulling and only moving forward when he comes back to check on you, letting the leash fall slack; or changing direction every time he gets ahead of you.
+The recipe for polite leash manners is simple— only let the dog walk when the leash is loose.
+This might mean standing still when the dog is pulling and only moving forward when they come back to check on you, letting the leash fall slack, or changing direction every time they get ahead of you.
 You can use treats to reward the dog when they turn to catch up or let the chance to walk be its own reward.
-Your first few walks might be slow and frustrating, but eventually the dog will learn that they only gets to walk when the leash is loose.
-This will eliminate pressure on the dog’s throat, ease his frustration, and prevent you from triggering a tug-of-war.
-Your job will become easier and your clients’ dogs will be gaining a valuable new skill.
+Your first few walks might be slow and frustrating, but eventually, the dog will learn that they only get to walk when the leash is loose.
+This will eliminate pressure on the dog’s throat, ease their frustration, and prevent you from triggering a tug-of-war.
+Your job will become easier and your dogs will be gaining a valuable new skill.